-The Master of Psychology (Clinical) must be studied full-time in Year 1.
-The full-time study load equates to a minimum of 37 hours per week.
+A full-time study load equates to a minimum of 37 hours per week.
 Students are therefore advised to limit paid employment to a maximum of 10 hours per week.
-Full-time students who are provided with a Research Training Scheme place in the PhD(ClinPsych) degree, have an ethical obligation to engage in study activities for a minimum of 37 hours per week during periods of enrolment and to limit paid employment to a maximum of 10 hours per week.
 Funding bodies require the Director of the Clinical Psychology Program to provide an annual statement of recipients' enrolment status.
-For this purpose, an annual declaration of casual hours worked during T1 and T2 is to be provided to the Director upon request.
+For this purpose, an annual declaration of casual hours worked during T1 and T2 is to be provided to the Director on request.
 If students wish to exceed the 10-hour per week limit (including doing casual work at UNE) then permission, with justification, is to be sought in writing from the Director of the Clinical Psychology Program.
 Submit requests via AskUNE.